amandaguglieri/hackinglife/docs/sql-injection.md

 Such is the case of Microsoft SQL Server's xp_dirtree command, which can be used to make DNS request to a server that an attacker controls, as well as Oracle Database's UTL_HTTP package, which can be used to send HTTP requests from SQL and PL/SQL ti a server that an attacker controls.

-## Cheat sheet

-A detailed Cheat sheet with manual union and blind attacks can be found in the [SQLi Cheat sheet for manual attack](sqli-manual-attack.md).

 ## DUAL

 The DUAL is a special one row, one column table present by default in all Oracle databases.
 The owner of DUAL is SYS, but DUAL can be accessed by every user.
 This is a possible payload for SQLi: